SandyPlatano/posthog/bdr-prep/ferms-notes.md

 Bottom line: It's the analytics platform engineers would build for themselves - because it was.
 And it actually replaces your whole stack, not just one piece of it.

+---

+Quicker pitch using secret shopper as core analogy (45s):

+Think about how grocery stores transformed over the decades.
+They went from simply stocking shelves to obsessing over customer experience—using secret shoppers, receipt surveys, and store layout optimization to understand why customers leave without buying.

+Now, every business has a digital storefront.
+But you can't send a secret shopper to your website.
+You can't watch someone abandon their cart and ask them why.

+That's where PostHog comes in.

+PostHog is like having a secret shopper for every single visitor to your site.
+You can see exactly where customers get stuck, what makes them hesitate, and why they don't complete that final purchase.
+Session recordings show you the "why" behind the data.
+Analytics tell you what's working and what isn't.
+And you can test improvements instantly with feature flags.

+Grocery stores revolutionized retail by understanding their customers.
+PostHog lets you do the same thing—for your digital storefront.

+---

 ## Random Ideas & Thoughts